 You may think, as I once did, that the Visigoths who sacked Rome in 410 were fierce pagan barbarians with no respect for Christianity.
 In fact, they were Christians.
-Their leader, Alaric, was an observant Christian who once suffered a surprise attack while he was celebrating Easter.
+Their leader, Alaric, was an observant Christian who once suffered a surprise attack from the Romans while he was celebrating Easter.

 The Goths, an East Germanic tribe that appeared on the lower Danube frontier of the Roman Empire in the third century eventually split into the East and West Goths (Ostrogoths and Visigoths).